-Traditional Delivery Model (PSC) AFP Delivery Model Base Costs adjusted for: (\$) Base Costs adjusted for: (\$) Innovation Factor N/A Innovation Factor ♦ to Construction Costs Adjusted Base Costs Base Costs (\$) +/- Adjustments Adjusted Base Costs Base Costs (\$) +/- Adjustments Estimated Savings / (Costs) in Base Costs under the AFP Model PSC - AFP
+Traditional Delivery Model ( PSC) ı AFP Delivery Model Base Costs adjusted for: (\$) Base Costs adjusted for: (\$) Innovation Factor N/A I nnovation Factor to Construction Costs Lifecycle Cost Adjustment Factor () to Lifecycle Costs Lifecycle Cost Adjustment Factor N/A Adjusted Base Costs Base Costs (\$) +/- Adjustments A Adjusted Base Costs Base Costs (\$) +/- Adjustments Estimated Savings / (Costs) in Base Costs under the AFP Model PSC - AFP

-Base costs in this scenario include design and construction cost.
+Base costs in this scenario include design, construction, and maintenance and lifecycle costs.
 In the estimation of base costs, IO relies on external cost consultants to estimate the costs of the project.
 This becomes the starting point for both the PSC and AFP models.
 These costs are then adjusted for:

-- ▶ An innovation factor the VFM methodology includes an innovation factor which recognizes that the base cost of the AFP model will be lower than the PSC model as a result of: - the use of performance-based specifications in AFP projects allow contractors to consider innovative and alternative ways to deliver a project, such that project costs are lower as compared to a traditional delivery which uses more prescriptive specifications; and, - ▶ an increased competitive environment on AFP projects which have resulted in cost reductions.
+- ▶ An innovation factor the VFM methodology includes an innovation factor which recognizes that the base cost of the AFP model will be lower than the PSC model as a result of: - ▶ the use of performance-based specifications in AFP projects allow contractors to consider innovative and alternative ways to deliver a project, such that project costs are lower as compared to a traditional delivery which uses more prescriptive specifications; and, - ▶ an increased competitive environment on AFP projects which have resulted in cost reductions. - ▶ A lifecycle cost adjustment factor experience suggests that typically governments will under-spend on lifecycle maintenance for projects delivered under traditional delivery methods.
+Whereas, for DBFM projects, the AFP model requires the private sector partner to meet specifications which ensures the asset is well maintained over the project term.
+The VFM methodology captures this by reducing the actual spend on lifecycle costs in the PSC model over the 30-year operating term and quantifying the expected impact and costs of this deferred maintenance in the risk assessment.
+The net impact results in an overall increase in PSC costs.